longhorn/website/content/docs/1.7.0/nodes-and-volumes/volumes/expansion.md

     ```shell
     kubectl -n longhorn-system get volume <volume-name>
     ```
-    and verify that the state is `detached`.
-That may take a little time after the scale-down.
-3. Expand the block device using either the PVC or Longhorn UI.
+1. Expand the block device using either the PVC or the Longhorn UI.

-4. Scale up the workload.
+1. Scale up the workload.

 The reattached volume will have the expanded size.